1. Home

 Step 5

 Click Save to confirm the registration.
-To discard it, click Cancel.
+To discard, click Cancel.

 Edit MCP Server

 In the Actions column of the row you want, click the Edit icon.
-The Update MCP Server form opens with the current data.
+The Update MCP Server form opens prefilled and with the section matching the server's origin.
 Change the required fields and click Save.

 Delete MCP Server